Top 5 Condition Monitoring Sensors in 2026

 Best for: Teams looking for lightweight, compact sensors with basic anomaly detection.

 Relay offers compact IIoT sensors with temperature and vibration monitoring.
-The solution is simple and quick to roll out, appealing to plants exploring monitoring for the first time.
+The solution is straightforward to deploy, making it an accessible entry point for plants exploring condition monitoring for the first time.

 Notable Features